The advances made in the design of the new M-Tray® model have created a number of key advantages including:

 This is not the case with the M-Tray® modules.

 Another key benefit is accessibility.
 As each module is 500 x 500mm, one M-Tray® can be carried by one operative.
-For areas which are very difficult to access, such as single storey extensions, domestic projects and other completed structures, roll-out is simply not possible.
+For areas which are very difficult to access, such as single-storey extensions, domestic projects and other completed structures, roll-out is simply not possible.
 M-Tray® can be hand-balled into even the most awkward areas, even carried through a window (pictured) if necessary.
 They are the perfect retro-fit product.

 Speed is also a major factor.
 It has been proven that green roofs constructed using Wallbarn M-Tray® are installed much faster than in traditional roll-out methods.

 It is also an instant green roof.
-Since the sedum are less shocked by the installation process, as soon as the trays are connected together the whole area is filled with well-established plants.
+Since the sedum is less shocked by the installation process, as soon as the trays are connected together the whole area is filled with well-established plants.
 They will start to grow straight away, forming a seamless layer of vegetation much faster.

 Access to the roof is future-proofed.
 If there are problems with the deck beneath or inspection is required, one M-TRAY® or section can easily be lifted out without disruption to the whole roof.